inannastasia/Lab-Bravo-SRC/README.md

-# Lab-Bravo-SRC
-This repository contains the homepage wireframe for CIS-209 [Spring 2026] based on The Shoals Root Current (SRC), a community-driven music and culture platform based in Northwest Alabama.
+The Shoals Root Current (SRC) is a community platform bridging the historic Muscle Shoals music legacy with today's local artists and events.
+This wireframe maps out the homepage as a 'Digital Town Square' with sections for listening to music, finding local events, and supporting the movement through sponsorships.
+I used Lovable.dev to bring the wireframe to life as an interactive prototype.